 By design, these identifiers are resettable and Apple and Android both offer mechanisms to opt-out of data collection:

-The Mobile Advertising Identifier's creation allowed mobile applications to pseudo-anonymously collect data about the usage patterns of a mobile phone.
+The mobile ad ID's creation allowed mobile applications to pseudo-anonymously collect data about the usage patterns of a mobile phone.
 The mobile operating systems, primarily Android and iOS, control how MAIDs work, including allowing users to opt-out of their usage.